AlbertCouchy0/Mathematical_Modeling_Experiment_at_SEU_in_23-24/README.md

-# Mathematical_Modeling_Experiment_at_SEU_in_23-24
+# Mathematical Modeling Experiment at SEU in 23-24
 Mathematical modeling experiment at School of Information, Southeast University in 2023-2024.
+The experiment score is 99.